zero-to-mastery/JS_Fun_Practice/README.md

 ## Testing

 ### To test the functions:
-1. Run <code>npm install</code> to install the dependencies (need node.js for npm)
+1. Run <code>npm install</code> to install the dependencies (need node.js for npm).
-2. Change <code>filename</code> in <code>test/tests.js</code> to the name of your solution file
+2. Change <code>filename</code> in <code>test/tests.js</code> to the name of your solution file.
-3. Make sure your solution file is in the <code>Solutions</code> folder
+3. Make sure your solution file is in the <code>Solutions</code> folder.
-4. Make sure your function names match the ones listed below as you're coding them
+4. Make sure your function names match the ones listed below as you're coding them.
 5. At the bottom of your solution file, add
 <code>module.exports = {
     identity,